Little Stars Baby Bank Safeguarding Children and Vulnerable Adults Policy

 Principles

-We will endeavour to protect and safeguard children by:
+We will endeavour to protect and safeguard children by

 This policy statement applies to anyone working for or on behalf of Little Stars Baby Bank.

 This policy has been drawn up on the basis of legislation, policy and guidance that seeks to protect children in the United Kingdom.
-We have referred to the document ‘Working Together to Safeguard Children – A guide to inter-agency working to safeguard and promote the welfare of children’ (July 2018), which can be found here.
+We have referred to the document ‘Working Together to Safeguard Children – A guide to inter-agency working to safeguard and promote the welfare of children’ (December 2023), which can be found here.

 We have also used guidance from the Charity Commission, which can be found Here.